Explore FREE downloadable educational materials.

 In December of 2016, a small Pennsylvania newspaper reported that between 2013 and 2015, Sanofi Pasteur had permitted two glass contaminated ActHIB vaccine lots to be administered to infants and young children.
 The Morning Call pieced together information acquired through the Freedom of Information Act (FOIA) and reported that Sanofi Pasteur, who became aware of the glass contaminated lots on April 2, 2013, had declined to issue a recall.
 The two contaminated vaccine lots had already been shipped and would remain available for use until their expiration dates of September 5 and 6, 2014.

-Currently there are four Haemophilus influenzae type b (Hib) vaccines available for use in the United States: ActHIB; HIBERIX; PedvaxHIB; and Pentacel (Hib vaccine combined with diphtheria and tetanus toxoids, acellular pertussis adsorbed, and inactivated poliovirus).
-On December 21, 2018, the FDA approved VAXELIS, a 6 in 1 (hexavalent) vaccine containing Haemophilus influenzae type b conjugate vaccine in combination with diphtheria and tetanus toxoid and acellular pertussis (DTaP), inactivated poliomyelis (IPV), and recombinant hepatitis B vaccine.
-Manufactured in a partnership between Sanofi Pasteur and Merck, VAXELIS combines the diphtheria and tetanus toxoids, acellular pertussis and inactivated poliomyelis antigens manufactured by Sanofi Pasteur with the Haemophilus influenzae type b conjugate and hepatitis B recombinant vaccines, manufactured by Merck.
-VAXELIS, approved for use in infants and children between 6 weeks and 4 years of age and recommended to be administered at 2, 4, and 6 months of age, is expected to become available for use in the United States in 2020.
-The CDC’s Advisory Committee on Immunization Practices (ACIP), however, has not made any recommendations regarding the use of VAXELIS at this time.
+There are five Haemophilus influenzae type b (Hib) vaccines available for use in the United States: ActHIB; HIBERIX; PedvaxHIB; Pentacel (Hib vaccine combined with diphtheria and tetanus toxoids, acellular pertussis adsorbed, and inactivated poliovirus); and VAXELIS, a 6 in 1 (hexavalent) vaccine containing Haemophilus influenzae type b conjugate vaccine in combination with diphtheria and tetanus toxoid and acellular pertussis (DTaP), inactivated poliomyelis (IPV), and recombinant hepatitis B vaccine.

-The CDC’s Advisory Committee on Immunization Practices (ACIP) recommends that all infants and young children receive Hib vaccine at 2, 4, and 6 months of age with an additional booster dose between 12 and 15 months of age.
+The CDC recommends that all infants and young children receive Hib vaccine at 2, 4, and 6 months of age with an additional booster dose between 12 and 15 months of age.
 Hib vaccine is also recommended by the CDC for use in older children, adolescents and adults with certain medical conditions, however, no Hib vaccines are currently FDA approved for use in persons over five years of age.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Haemophilus Influenzae Type B (Hib) and the Hib vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.